 Several attributes qualify a media company as a good investment:

-- Differentiated content: Unique intellectual property, long-term contracts with well-known personalities, and licenses to broadcast events such as sports games and awards ceremonies all attract and retain consumers.
-Nearly as important is owning strong brands that have value and meaning for viewers.
+- Differentiated content: Unique intellectual property, long-term contracts with well-known personalities, and licenses to broadcast events such as sports and awards ceremonies all help to attract and retain consumers.
+Owning strong brands that have value and meaning for viewers is almost as important.

 - Diversification: The best media companies are diversified across formats, distribution methods, audience demographics, and geographies.